List of Magic: The Gathering sets: Expansion sets

 Starting with Battle for Zendikar cycle, sets sometimes also contain an entry in the Masterpiece Series.

 The block model has evolved as time went on.
 In addition to a formalized structure (which was occasionally varied) Wizards began to have trouble developing small sets that satisfied their own quality standards.
 Players also reported fatigue at playing in the same environment for a year at a time.
 The decision to remove one small set from each block, as showcased in Battle For Zendikar block, was a result of this dissatisfaction.
 It culminated in the decision to delete small sets entirely; since the conclusion of Ixalan cycle, all sets have been large-sized sets.
 However, not all large-size sets will involve travel to a new plane; some will be sequels to the set prior to it, if the depth of the plane's story and mechanics allows.
 Dominaria, released in 2018, was the first set under this model.

 Other sets

-Non-rotation sets
+Modern-legal sets

-These sets are legal in non-rotating formats such as Modern or Legacy, but not rotating formats such as Standard.
+These sets are legal in large non-rotating formats including Modern or Legacy, but not Standard.

-They are notably not legal in Pioneer.
+They are not legal in the Pioneer format, a smaller non-rotating format.